Paul70/GitCheatSheet/cheatsheet.md

         # git switch <loc_fea_bra_to_ff>
         # git merge --ff --no-commit <destiny_bra>

+## Create a local branch tracking an already existing remote branch (which is not trunk!)
+Steps to reach the goal:
+  1. Fetch all remote branch information
+  2. List all remote and trackable branches and check if your desired branch is among them
+  3. Create a local branch which tracks the desired remote one (e.g. remote branch is called "remotes/origin/remote/feature/branch") by giving the local branch the same name without "remotes/origin/".

+  $ git fetch --all
+  $ git branch -v -a
+  $ git switch <remote/feature/branch>

 ## VS Code as Git merge tool
 To set VS Code as your default git mergetool execute the following commands and you may have a look in your global git config file afterwards.